pimcore/pimcore/doc/Development_Documentation/19_Development_Tools_and_Details/10_Security_Authentication/01_Authenticate_Pimcore_Objects.md

 ## Password hashing (Former called Password encoding)
-The standard approach of hashing and verifying a user's password in Symfony is to delegate the logic to to a `PasswordHasherInterface` (former. `PasswordEncodingInterface`) which is responsible for calculating and verifying password hashes.
+The standard approach of hashing and verifying a user's password in Symfony is to delegate the logic to a `PasswordHasherInterface` (former. `PasswordEncodingInterface`) which is responsible for calculating and verifying password hashes.
 As Pimcore's `Password` field definition already provides this logic, the password encoder needs to be configured to delegate the logic to the user object.